 Intellectual Property Owners Association (IPO) values a diverse membership that is inclusive and empowering to all individuals, regardless of race, sex, religion, national origin, ethnicity, disability, age, sexual orientation, gender identity, marital status, or socioeconomic status.
 IPO believes that the vitality of the association and the IP profession is dependent on the contributions of a community that reflects the diverse perspectives of a global economy.

-•Foster cross-industry collaboration on key policy issues to improve the IP system and elevate IPO’s voice
+Foster diverse engagement on policy issues to improve the IP system and elevate IPO’s voice